josephsalmon/HAX712X/Bonus/README.md

 $ git clone git@github.com:my_github_id/HAX712X.git
 ```

-- Adding a remote : you need to configure a remote that points to the upstream repository.
+- Adding a remote: you need to configure a remote that points to the upstream repository.
 Before you can sync your fork with an upstream repository, you must do this step

 ```git remote add upstream https://github.com/josephsalmon/HAX712X.git```